 * For courses that require Further Mathematics at A-Level, note that the combination of IB Higher Level Maths and IB Higher Level Physics will cover this.

-Students who plan to study Economics must take Higher Level Mathematics and it is recommended that Further Maths is taken as well.
+Students who plan to study Economics must take Higher Level Mathematics.
+It is recommended that Further Maths is taken as well.

 These are some other Higher Level subject choices that will complement the subjects mentioned above: